5T33Z0/Clover-Crate/Quirks/README.md

 ## Additional Quirks
 This section lists Quirks which are new, undocumented or unavailable in Clover Configurator yet or are noteworthy otherwise.

+### TscSyncTimeout
+Added in r5150.
+This is an experimental OpenCore quirk (from the UEFI section).
+The timeout has entered as integer in µs.
+Xeon E5-2650v2 need a value of `750000`.
+This quirk is not implemented in Clover Configurator yet, so if you need to set it, edit the config with a plist editor instead!

 ### ForceOcWriteFlash
 Added in r5142 beta.
 It's another OpenCore Quirk integrated into Clover.
 Description from the OpenCore Documentation: